CST BLOG: Lab Expectations

 However, as new CARs are designed against novel tumor antigens, unique detection reagents must be developed and verified for every iteration to ensure CAR surface expression.
 Not only is this process costly and time-consuming, but issues with non-specific detection can cause further delays.

 But what if there were a versatile detection reagent that could identify and confirm the presence of your CAR, regardless of its antigen specificity?
-At Cell Signaling Technology (CST), we have developed a panel of detection reagents that are designed to recognize a broad range of CARs: Anti-CAR linker antibodies
+CST has developed a panel of detection reagents that are designed to recognize a broad range of CARs on engineered immune cellls: Anti-CAR linker antibodies

-These first-to-market reagents can be incorporated into multiparametric flow panels for monitoring CAR expression, trafficking, and persistence in pre-clinical models, as well as for monitoring CAR surface expression during clinical manufacturing.
+These first-to-market reagents can be incorporated into multiparametric flow cytometry panels for monitoring CAR expression, trafficking, and persistence in preclinical models.

 Anti-CAR Linker mAbs